 - Immunizations - provides scheduled vaccines for children beginning at six weeks of age through 18 years old through the Vaccine For Children (VFC) program for uninsured, Medicaid/All Kids recipients and those with insurance that does not cover immunizations.
 Also, adult vaccines for 19 years of age and older who are uninsured or those with insurance that does not cover vaccines.

-Family Case Management (FCM) program provides support for pregnant women, infants and children with high-risk medical conditions by encouraging early prenatal care and making referrals to community and social services
+Case Management for provides support for infants and young children with high-risk medical conditions and referrals to community and social services

 WIC (Women Infants and Children) - supplemental food and nutrition program for pregnant, post partum and breastfeeding women, infants and children to age five (5), funded by the US Department of Agriculture and administered through the McHenry County Department of Health